javaidiqbal11/AI-Avatar-Digital-Human/README.md

 1. **User Input:** The user enters text.
 2. **Text Processing:** The text is forwarded to the OpenAI GPT API for processing.
 3. **Audio Generation:** The response from GPT is relayed to the Eleven Labs TTS API to generate audio.
+4. **Viseme Generation:** The audio is then sent to Rhubarb Lip Sync to produce viseme metadata.
+5. **Synchronization:** The visemes are utilized to synchronize the digital human's lips with the audio.

 ### Workflow with Audio Input:
 1. **User Input:** The user submits audio.